Federal Qui Tam Claims

 The percentage of the recovery awarded can depend on the extent to which the person substantially contributed to the prosecution of the action.

 Let the attorneys at Console Mattiacci Law, LLC help you decide the best way to prosecute a qui tam action in federal court.
-With offices in Philadelphia, PA, and Moorestown, PA, our employment law attorneys can help you decide the best course of action for prosecuting a qui tam complaint.
+With offices in Philadelphia, PA, and Moorestown, NJ, our employment law attorneys can help you decide the best course of action for prosecuting a qui tam complaint.

 Call 215-545-7676 today for a free and confidential consultation.